-- Being unable to walk means that they cannot take a single step; - The applicant needs to show that, because of their enduring and substantial disability, they cannot walk during the course of a journey; - Walking involves always having one foot on the ground;
+- Being unable to walk means that they cannot take a single step. - The applicant needs to show that, because of their enduring and substantial disability, they cannot walk during a journey. - Walking involves always having one foot on the ground.